 D. Sruthi and C. Jayabaskaran

-Lata I Shukla, P. Vivek Vardhan, T. K Devika, Sayan Roy, Sourav Bhatacharya
+Lata I. Shukla, P. Vivek Vardhan, T. K. Devika, Sayan Roy and Sourav Bhatacharya

-Bedabrata Saha, Bhaben Chowardhara, Jay Prakash Awasthi, Kishore CS Panigrahi, Sanjib Kumar Panda and Kishore C.S.
+Bedabrata Saha, Bhaben Chowardhara, Jay Prakash Awasthi, Sanjib Kumar Panda and Kishore C.S.
 Panigrahi

-Touseef Hussain, Mulla Javed, Samrin Shaikh, Bilquees Tabasum, Kashif Hussain, Mohd.
-Sajid Ansari, Amir Khan and Abrar Ahmad Khan
+Touseef Hussain, Mulla Javed, Samrin Shaikh, Bilquees Tabasum, Kashif Hussain, Moh Sajid Ansari, Amir Khan and Abrar Ahmad Khan

-Sharada L. Deore, Bhushan A. Baviskar, Anjali A Kide
+Sharada L. Deore, Bhushan A. Baviskar and Anjali A. Kide

 Barket Ali, Zahoor A. Wani and Mudasir Irfan Dar

-Riddhi Rajyaguru, Nataraja Maheshala, Chandrashekar Mootapally, Neelam Nathani, Rukam Tomar, Hiren Bhalani and Priyanka Sharma
+Riddhi Rajyaguru, Nataraja Maheshala, Chandrashekar Mootapally, Neelam Nathani, Rukamsingh Tomar, Hiren Bhalani and Priyanka Sharma

-RNA interference for Improvement of Secondary Metabolite Production in Plants
+Chapter 10 RNA Interference for Improvement of Secondary Metabolite Production in Plants

 Dr. Mohd.
 Shahnawaz is currently working as a Lecturer at the Department of Botany, Govt.
 Degree College Paloura, Mishriwala, Jammu and Kashmir, India, on an academic arrangement basis.
 He has completed his post-doctoral research (funded by DST-SERB, Govt. of India) from the Plant Biotechnology Division, CSIR-Indian Institute of Integrative Medicine, Jammu & Kashmir, India.
 He worked to enhance the contents of secondary metabolites in Coleus forskohli using in vitro salinity stress.
 Previously, he has worked as a Lecturer in Botany at the Department of Botany, Govt.
 Degree College Kishtwar, Jammu and Kashmir, India (2016-2017) on an academic arrangement basis.
 He has earned his M. Phil. and Ph.
 D. in Botany from the Department of Botany, Savitribai Phule Pune University, Maharashtra, India under the guidance of Prof. A. B. Nadaf and Prof. A. B. Ade in 2010 and 2016.
 He is the recipient of various fellowships awarded by the Savitribai Phule Pune University, University Grants Commission (UGC), and Department of Science and Technology (DST)-Science Engineering and Research Board (SERB), India.
 His research interests are focused on ecology, microbiology, bioremediation, and plant biotechnology.
 He has served as a referee and editorial board member of various journals of International repute.
 In 2019, he was awarded the Young Scientist Award by VDGOOD Professional Associations, Vishakhapatnam, India.
 Till now, he has published more than 20 research articles in peer-reviewed international journals and authored 6 books.
 Previously he had served as an Academic Editor of the Asian Journal of Biology (SCIENCE DOMAIN international).